DraCo: Busboard

 The computer bus had some peculiarities.
 The Rastaban was a passive busboard full of expansion slots (much like S-100 busboards).
 It had five Zorro II Amiga compatible slots, and three DracoDirect slots.

 There was also a special CPU slot for an Alpha processor, that was never released.
 Zorro II slots offered a fair degree of Amiga compatible hardware options.

 On the other side, the DracoDirect slots provided faster speeds and 32-bit transfers, as they were merely created by exposing the majority of the microprocessor signals in those slots.

 Graphics

 The graphics card, was a slightly modified Retina Z3 now called Altais, that used the DracoDirect slot instead of the Zorro III slot, as it provided faster transfer rates.
 It was supported by the operating system by the then new CyberGraphX retargetable graphics subsystem.

 Sound and video capture

-The soundcard and framegrabber (Toccata and Vlab Motion cards) were optionals, and were eventually built together in a standalone DracoDirect card called Dracomotion.
+The sound card and frame grabber (Toccata and Vlab Motion cards) were optionals, and were eventually built together in a standalone DracoDirect card called Dracomotion.